 That’s why choosing to use ‘10-Toxin-Free’ Northern Nail Polish is a great choice not only for local economy, but for your own health too!

 Additionally Northern Nail Polish sources ingredients from Cruelty-free and Vegan certified suppliers!

 Northern Nail Polish Ingredients:

 Butyl Acetate, Ethyl Acetate, Nitrocellulose, Acetyl Tributyl Citrate, Isobutyl Acetate, Isopropyl Alcohol, Adipic Acid / Neopentyl Glycol / Trimellitic Anhydride Copolymer, Silica, Styrene / Acrylates Copolymer, N-Butyl Alcohol, Benzophenone-1.
 May also contain: D&C Violet #2, Polyester glitters, Mica/titanium dioxide/iron oxide.

 Northern Nail Polish uses the most natural, vegan ingredients known to form a long lasting, chip resistant nail polish that can be easily removed by regular polish remover.
-Our products contain NO chemicals known to the State of California to cause cancer and/or birth defects and/or reproductive harm.

 Because Northern Nail Polish uses natural mica as the colorant to the nail polish, you don't have to worry about stains being left on your nails or any animal derived ingredients in the nail polishes.